huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

 <img srcset="{{ site.url }}/images/posts/vertical-typesetting/chrome-480.jpg 480w, {{ site.url }}/images/posts/vertical-typesetting/chrome-640.jpg 640w, {{ site.url }}/images/posts/vertical-typesetting/chrome-960.jpg 960w, {{ site.url }}/images/posts/vertical-typesetting/chrome-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/images/posts/vertical-typesetting/chrome-640.jpg" alt="vertical-rl on Chrome" />

-Okay, doesn't look too bad, actually.
-A bit of vertical overflow, will have to check that, maybe scrollbar height or something.
-But entire text is accounted for, no major rendering problems.
+Okay, this looks perfectly fine.
+I was sort of exaggerating when I said everything was broken.
+All the text and images are accounted for, no major rendering problems in vertical writing mode.
+Good job, Chrome.

 <img srcset="{{ site.url }}/images/posts/vertical-typesetting/chrome2-480.jpg 480w, {{ site.url }}/images/posts/vertical-typesetting/chrome2-640.jpg 640w, {{ site.url }}/images/posts/vertical-typesetting/chrome2-960.jpg 960w, {{ site.url }}/images/posts/vertical-typesetting/chrome2-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/images/posts/vertical-typesetting/chrome2-640.jpg" alt="horizontal-tb on Chrome" />

-Now we've toggled the switcher, and things are kicked over to the right.
+Toggling the switcher kicks things over to the right though.
 I remember that trying to horizontally centre something in vertical writing-mode was really painful, so this must have been some hack I tried in the first pass that didn't go so well.

-It definitely worked at near the beginning of the 2017 because I made this screencast for my Webconf.Asia slides.
+It definitely worked at near the beginning of the 2017 because I made [this screencast](https://www.chenhuijing.com/slides/webconf-asia-2017/videos/mode-switcher.mp4) for my Webconf.Asia slides.
 Pretty sure it was using Chrome at the time.
 It's amazing what a few months will do to a demo.
 My senior once mentioned a phrase called “code rot”, I wonder if this is it.

 ### Firefox (59.0a1 Nightly)